 - You must clarify that you intend for the document to operate as a will.

-An experienced estate planning lawyer in Minnesota can help you draft a
+An experienced estate planning lawyer near you can help you draft a comprehensive,

-comprehensive, secure will that accurately distributes your assets.
-Importantly,
+secure will that accurately distributes your assets.
+Importantly, a Minnesota

-a Minnesota estate planning attorney can also help you modify an existing
+estate planning attorney can also help you modify an existing will if

 You should keep your will in a secure place.
 In Minnesota, many court administrators